unm-digital-futures/digital-history-review/docs/essays/la-curandera-y-su-jardin.md

 #### Will Moreno

 ## Intro
 This is a website dedicated to the structure known as "La Curandera y su Jardin".
 The name translates to "The Medicine Woman and her Garden".
 The Sculpture was made by Reynaldo Rivera, and made of bronze.[^source1] The sculpture is prominent to New Mexicans as it pays Homage to the book "Bless Me Ultima".
 It is located in Albuquerque's Botanical Garden.
-The history of Curanderas in New Mexico goes back 300 years and thus it is a very important part of New Mexican history.
-The Curanderas use herbs to heal their patients, in a from that may be compared to Witchcraft.
+The history of Curanderas in New Mexico goes back 300 years and thus it is a very important part of New Mexican history.[^source4] The Curanderas use herbs to heal their patients, in a from that may be compared to Witchcraft.
 {% include aside.html
   class="pullquote"
   text="The history of Curanderas in New Mexico goes back 300 years"